 It can become difficult to live within the U.S. after such events because "traumatic events increase risk for PTSD, depression, and other mental health difficulties" (Torres, 2018, p.
 845).
 Mental health problems are themselves difficult to deal with, but the situation worsens when there is no aid available.
 Detention centers are not equipped to serve the mental health needs of the detainees within them.
 These detention centers are jail-like locations that are not meant to help detainees.
 Just as in jails, detention centers are surrounded by fences lined with barbed wire, and detainees are forced to sleep on thin pads on the floor (Pompa, 2019).
 Some immigrants are detained in these centers due to their illegal status in the country for days, months, or even years.
 They are treated as criminals when the majority of them have entered the country in the search of a hard-working, prosperous life.
 Immigrants of all ages are detained in these centers, to which the majority walk out on them with some sort of trauma; some never make it out alive.

 In particular, detained children are not given the proper care they need.
-Within the detention centers, “children frequently attempt to sleep in freezing rooms with constant illumination on concrete floors with aluminum blankets as the only coverage for warmth” (Peeler et al., 2020, p.
+Within the detention centers, "children frequently attempt to sleep in freezing rooms with constant illumination on concrete floors with aluminum blankets as the only coverage for warmth" (Peeler et al., 2020, p.
 318).
 Children not only experience the trauma of being separated from their family members, but they are also forced into crowded locations where they don't have a proper place to sleep.
 It can be worrisome to realize that children are being treated in such a manner when they are the most defenseless.
 Emphasis is often placed on what are the current practices within detention centers, but not on the trauma these children will carry with them for the rest of their lives.
-Over time, “sleep deprivation has a known reciprocal association with depression and anxiety; sleep deprivation independently predicts an increased risk of suicidal behavior” (Peeler, 2020, p.
+Over time, "sleep deprivation has a known reciprocal association with depression and anxiety; sleep deprivation independently predicts an increased risk of suicidal behavior" (Peeler, 2020, p.
 318).
-Immigration officials do not take into account the future effects such living conditions are having on the children in their custody, even though these practices violate the tenets of the American Constitution and the American peoples’ professed values of life and liberty of the American people.
+Immigration officials do not take into account the future effects such living conditions are having on the children in their custody, even though these practices violate the tenets of the American Constitution and the American people's professed values of life and liberty of the American people.

 More severe and quantifiable negative impacts on mental health can be established by examining suicide rates in the detention centers.
 A study conducted on the youth demonstrated that "all Detention Center suicides occurred within the first 4 months of confinement, with over 40% occurring within the first 72 hours" (Hayes, 2005, p.
 146).
 The confinement leads the youth to take drastic measures to escape their harsh living conditions.
 No psychological support is provided to detainees in the detention centers.
 In fact, "many detention facilities use solitary confinement as punishment or to monitor individuals who experienced victimization or are mentally ill, despite its detrimental impact on physical and psychological well-being" (Saadi et al., 2020, p.
 189).
 There is no justification for people––especially young people–– being placed in solitary confinement when there is no benefit to doing so.
 Solitary confinement has proven to create more harm than good.

-...to tie a piece of blanket to the window above, and I completely covered the door outside so that no one was seeing what was happening inside the room.
+This harm can be seen through the experience of Dulce Rivera, a transgender woman from Honduras who was placed in solitary confinement for eleven months.
+She recalls that when she asked for a psychologist in the detention center, she was turned away.
+This led to her to a dark decision "...to tie a piece of blanket to the window above, and I completely covered the door outside so that no one was seeing what was happening inside the room.
 I made a lasso.
 I hung myself.
-So it’s something psychological, mental, that affected my being in that place.
-So disgusting and horrible.
-(Goodman, 2019)
+So it's something psychological, mental, that affected my being in that place.
+So disgusting and horrible" (Goodman, 2019).

 Instead of actually dealing with the underlying issues, government officials passively ignore detainees.
 Dulce was pleading for help, just as many other detainees have done and continue to do.
 Why should detainees be pushed to a breaking point in order for something to be done?
 Another detainee described that solitary confinement made them feel as though they were in jail, leading them to contemplate "trying to hurt myself, kill myself, because [they] just couldn’t bear being alone" (Goodman, 2019).
 There should be no reason that solitary confinement continues to be a practice within detention centers when people’s lives are being placed at risk.